 Take a closer look

-In 2020, the 500-krone banknote will be issued in a new edition.
+In 2020, the 500-krone banknote came in a new edition.
 The other denominations will follow in the coming years.
 The new editions will be very similar to the current banknotes which will still be valid.
 But there are differences to look out for to see whether you are holding one of the new banknotes.

 Some security features such as the hologram, watermark and microtext are the same as on the old banknotes, but new features have also been added.
 Read more below.